ABOUT/ À Propos

 ITINERARY/ ITINÉRAIRE

-This tour covers 3.25 km and should take around _____ minutes.
+This tour covers 3.25 km and should take around one hour (the audio file is 32 minutes, but we have also factored in time to get to each stop).
 Each location is marked on the map below (also available via Google Maps).
 For each location, we have noted the time stamp for the corresponding audio.

 _________